wilkinnh/push_notification_to_mqtt/README.md

 # Push Notification to MQTT

-Convert push notifications to MQTT messages
+Convert push notifications to MQTT messages.
+Trigger automations from 3rd party apps that may not have native integration into your smart home.
+Not only detect push notifications from 3rd party apps, but you can inspect the contents and trigger automations off those details as well.

 Supported platforms: